 What is Arthritis of the Spine?

-Arthritis of the spine is actually a very common condition that occurs in people aged 65 or older.
-Arthritis does not directly refer to a single condition (although there is common Arthritis) but refers to a variety of illnesses that relate to the joints and joint pain.
+Arthritis of the spine is a widespread condition that occurs in people of age 65 or older.
+Definition of arthritis does not directly refer to a single condition (although there is common arthritis) but refers to a variety of illnesses that relate to joints and joint pain.

-Spondylosis is one type of Arthritis of the spine that is also a broad term that refers to the degeneration of the spine or spinal column.
+Spondylosis is one type of arthritis of the spine that is also a broad term that refers to the degeneration of the spine or spinal column.
 The degeneration that is happening in your spine is due to age.
-With age, the bones in your body, particularly in your spine, can lead to its weakening, resulting in Osteoarthritis of the spine.
+With age, the bones in your body, particularly in your spine, can lead to its weakening, resulting in osteoarthritis of the spine.
 Just like arthritis of the spine, spondylosis is a broad, general term that is used to describe both the pain in your spinal column and the degeneration of the spine itself.

 Causes of Arthritis

-Just like the broad definition and use of Arthritis, there are many causes of Arthritis, and many actions and situations that could lead to the condition.
-The most general cause of Arthritis of the spine is the reduction in the normal amount of cartilage in your joints.
+As the broad definition of arthritis, there are many causes of arthritis and many actions and situations that could lead to the condition.
+The most general cause of arthritis of the spine is the reduction in the normal amount of cartilage in your joints.
 This lack of cartilage causes pain and stress in your joints because cartilage serves as the shock protector and pressure absorber of your joints.

 - Osteoarthritis Causes (OA)